svijasvg/svija-sync/readme.md

 Choose **Download** to create the **sync folder** containing your website files.

-The first time that you connect, **your computer will ask you to accept the authenticity of your web site**.
+The first time that you connect, **your computer will ask you to validate the identity of your web site**.

 You will see the following message: